Consider February, with Valentine’s Day smack in the middle, as #donorlove month.

 Note some donor databases and CRMs have donor engagement surveys built in to their software, making it super easy to implement this winning strategy.
 Even if that’s not you, you’ll find lots of online help to create donors surveys.
 Here’s one article.

 What an opportune time to show your donors some love!
 It doesn’t have to be fancy.
 You could simply buy children’s paper valentines, for example, and mail them to major donors.
 Or perhaps a local bakery or chocolatier will offer you a free item coupon you can enclose in a card?
 For some great ideas, check out my Pinterest boards: (1) Zee Happy Valentine’s Day, and (2) Gratitude: Nonprofits Say Thanks.

 2. Consider a Valentine’s Day Themed Fundraising Campaign

-Here are some ideas for piggybacking on Valentine’s Day as an opportunity to engage donors.
+You need to ask for gifts more often than at the end of the calendar year.
+Here are some ideas for piggybacking on Valentine’s Day as an opportunity.
 Why not?
 It’s a day folks are feeling the love!

 Finally, here’s a special valentine for you!

-To show my appreciation for your affiliation as a wonderful, engaged Clairification School student, I’m giving you two sugar-free, gluten-free, GMO-free, cholesterol-free, vegan, 100% calorie-free treats.
-The first is a little ‘Cheat Sheet’ to help you build stronger relationships with major donor prospects.
-The second is to help you engage your board as leaders and philanthropy facilitators.
-I hope you enjoy!
+To show my appreciation for your affiliation as a wonderful, engaged Clairification School student, I’m giving you a sugar-free, gluten-free, GMO-free, cholesterol-free, vegan, 100% calorie-free treat.
+It’s a little ‘Cheat Sheet’ I hope you enjoy!